idelchi/aggr/README.md

   If you want exact matching behaviour, use explicit globs.
 - **Binary detection is conservative:** Files that look binary are skipped.
   If you need to force-include something unusual, use `--binary/-b` to disable the check.
+- **Marker escaping:** If a line in your file content starts with the marker prefix (after optional spaces/tabs), it gets escaped on pack and unescaped on unpack.
+Lines that contain the marker elsewhere are left alone.
+  This keeps the archive parseable without mutating normal content.

+When multiple filtering rules are in play, patterns are applied in the following order (later patterns can add to or negate earlier ones):

+1. **Extension filters** - When using `-x/--extensions`, creates include patterns for those extensions
+2. **Hidden files** - `.` prefixed files/folders are excluded (unless `-a/--hidden` is used)
+3. **CLI ignore patterns** - Patterns specified with `-i/--ignore` flags
+4. **Executable exclusion** - The `aggr` binary itself is automatically excluded
+5. **Output file exclusion** - When using `-o`, the output file is excluded to prevent recursion
+6. **`.aggrignore` file** - Patterns from the loaded ignore file
+7. **Default excludes** - Built-in patterns for VCS directories (`.git/`, etc.)

+This means that:

+- `.aggrignore` and default excludes are applied last, allowing them to override earlier patterns
+- CLI patterns (`-i`) are applied early, so `.aggrignore` patterns can override them
+- Use negation patterns (e.g., `!.config/`) in `.aggrignore` to include specific hidden files/directories

+You can see the order by passing `--dry-run`.